brian32768/react-bootstrap-test/react-graphql/README.md

         }
     }

 The shape of the data is determined by the client instead of the server, that's cool, that's what I want.
 The server still has to map the actual database column names but I will see how to do that soon.
 ## Apollo

 Beautiful out of box experience.
-I might switch to Apollo for everything. when you set up an Apollo Server, an Apollo Sandbox will be running at root path.
+I switched to Apollo for everything.
+When you set up an Apollo Server, an Apollo Sandbox (web page) will be running at root path.
 The sandbox lets you test queries against the server.

 There is a server component and a client component.

-Better still there is Apollo Studio which lets you see what's going on and test the server.
-Studio should work with any GraphQL server, even the one I already have running using graphql-http.
+There is a thing called Apollo Studio but I think it's for the supported cloud based version not the self-hosted version.

+## SQL

+The database in use here is SQL Server, and for node that means node-mssql.
+I am at a loss as to the differences between node-mssql and tedious so I gave up and when with node-mssql.
+They seem to be two faces of the same coin.

 ## Resources